Kolmogorov-Loveland betting strategies lose the Betting game on open sets: Proof of the main theorem

-We'll also say that the set of sequences $\tilde r$ is $(I,\phi)$-chubby (or slim, or lean) if the restriction $r$ is is $(I,\phi)$-chubby (or slim, or lean). \end{definition}
+We will also say that the set of sequences $\tilde r$ is $(I,\phi)$-chubby (or slim, or lean) if the restriction $r$ is is $(I,\phi)$-chubby (or slim, or lean). \end{definition}

-Note that for a modulo set $M$ defined for positions $I$ module $m$ and a remainder $o$, if $\phi>(\frac{m}{\xi})^2$, then the $(I,\phi)$-chubby restrictions are $\xi$-approximately independent of the modulo set $M$, and the restrictions that restrict entire $I$ are either contained in $M$ or disjoint from it.
+Note that for a modulo set $M$ defined for positions $I$, modulus $m$ and a remainder $o$, if $\phi>(\frac{m}{\xi})^2$, then the $(I,\phi)$-chubby restrictions are $2\xi$-approximately independent of the modulo set $M$, and the restrictions that restrict $I$ entirely are either contained in $M$ or disjoint from it.

 Let us look at the case when conservative Gambler defines bets of just one non-monotonic betting strategy.
-For a set of sequences $X$ and a finite betting strategy $B$, we'll consider the expectation of capital, w.r.t. to the uniform Lebesgue measure, conditional on $X$, over the leaf-restrictions of a betting strategy, or shortly, the expected capital of $B$ on $X$.
+For a set of sequences $X$ and a finite betting strategy $B$, we will consider the expectation of capital, with respect to $\lambda$, conditional on $X$, over the leaf-restrictions of a betting strategy, or shortly, the expected capital of $B$ on $X$.
 That is, denoting the leaf-strings of $B$ with $L$, the expected capital of $B$ on $X$ is $\sum_{s \in L}\lambda(\sqs\rho(s)| X)c(s)$.
 We can use the expected capital of $B$ on $X$ to upper bound the smallest capital over leaf-strings whose restriction intersects $X$.

 If $B$ is conservative, we have that the expected capital of $B$ on $X$ also upper bounds the smallest maximum capital the finite betting strategy $B$ achieves when betting on sequences in $X$.
 Namely, if the expected capital of $B$ for $X$ is $c$ then there is a leaf-string $s$ for which the maximum of capital is less than $c+2$ and $\sqs\rho(s)$ intersects $X$.